GeekVisit/uproot/README.md

     ````

 5. Reboot the router.
 Your static leases should appear under the `Services` tab in the browser interface.

-6. Tip: If you have any issues with the above, log in using your browser to your router and view the changes as you make them.
+6. TIP: If you have any issues with the above, log in using your browser to your router and view the changes as you make them.
 For instance, you can click on the `Services` tab and view the static leases after you set the nvram variable.
 If the `nvram commit` doesn't work try clicking "Save" and then "Apply Settings" in the browser interface.

-Video Demo of DD-WRT import:
+### Video Demo of DD-WRT Import

 [![Youtube Demo of DD-WRT Import](readme-pics/ddwrt-youtube-thumb.jpg)](https://www.youtube.com/embed/c-3m4Lm-XjA)